15 Best Day Trips from Dubai

 Ras Al Khaimah

 Flanked by the Hajjar Mountains on one side and the Persian Gulf on the other, Ras Al Khaimah exudes a raw beauty that is difficult to find anywhere else in the UAE.
 It is the perfect place to go to if you want to enjoy natural beauty without comprising on the city’s comforts.
 The city has some of the most beautiful and serene beaches in the country.
 Apart from this, there are several important monuments here as well.
 However, the star attraction of the place is Jebel Jais, the highest peak in the UAE.
 While the view from the top is amazing, adventure lovers can also go ziplining at the Jebel Jais Zipline, the longest zipline in the world.
+If you wish to explore the Ras al Khaimah like a local, renting a car is highly suggested.

 Sir Bani Yas Island